tsani/jerrington.me/drafts/2023-01-30-defunctionalizating-continuations.md

   | Disj (e1, e2) -> eval r e1 || eval r e2
 ```

-The challenge is this: devise a way to find a satisfying assignment to the
+The challenge is this: devise a way to find for a given `phi : formula` a
+satisfying assignment to its variables, i.e. a value `r : env` such that `eval r
+phi = true`, _in "one pass"._
-variables in "one pass".
-Of course, it can't actually be in one pass because
+Of course, it can't actually be in one pass because this is an NP-complete
-this is an NP-complete problem; that's why I put quotes around "one pass".
-What
+problem; that's why I put quotes around "one pass".
+What I mean by "one pass" is
-I mean by "one pass" is that we want to solve this formula without _separately_
+that we want to solve this formula without _separately_ enumerating all the
-enumerating all the possible truth assignments of the variables and evaluating
+possible truth assignments of the variables and evaluating them.
-them.

 Here's how to do it all at once, using CPS.